aunoyp/aunoyp.github.io/_posts/2020-05-11-narrative.md

 - Logic
   - More appropriately yet pretentiously termed *logos*
-  - Logic isn't just the series of if->then statements interposed with axioms and facts.
+  - Logic is pretty much syllogysms.
+Mostly a bunch of if->then statements interposed with axioms and facts.
 Of course, it needs to be valid and to be sound.
 To be valid, the structure of the argument cannot have holes in it.
 For example, if I want to prove that grass is green, and my argument reads
     - If the sky is blue, then the sun is yellow
     - Therefore, the grass is green
-  - For validity, we assume that the sky is blue and that the if -> then relation is true (meaning that if the sky is blue then I am correct in sayin gthe sun is yellow).
+  - For validity, we assume that the sky is blue and that the if -> then relation is true (meaning that if the sky is blue then I am correct in saying the sun is yellow).
 However, that does not have any bearing on the grass by the structure of the argument, so the argument isn't valid.
   - For an argument to be sound, then we evaluate the if -> then relations and the strength of the assumptions.
 Is the sky being blue a good assumption?
 And does that lead to the sun being yellow?
-  - So strictly, logic includes validity and sound reasoning, and more broadly it means reasoning.
+  - Initially, I had thought that logic comprises of more than syllogisms, but in my experience, arguments come down to the strength of assumptions and the whether the relationships between facts and axioms hold.
 - Feasibility
   - Can this be done?
   - Derived from entrepreneur culture.
 Do I have the resources and the experience to navigate the challenges of implementation?
 I think defensibility (why wouldn't someone else do this) is a part of feasibility.
 I think mostly because the challenge of doing 'it' (pursuing the idea) will involve other people also doing 'it'.